iainfm/flashcards/README.md

 ## Features

 - Over 100 of the most common Spanish verbs with English translations
-- Present tense conjugations for all six pronouns
+- Conjugations for all six pronouns
 - Interactive flashcard interface
 - Random verb selection to aid learning
 - Click/tap anywhere on the card or use the button to flip between views